Windows81/Roblox-Freedom-Distribution/README.md

 Port is specified by the `--webserver_port` or `-wp` option.

+## Asset Packs

+Assets are automatically cached server-side in directory `./AssetCache`.
+To manually add assets, create the If it doesn't exist create it yourself and it should work.

 ## Studio?

 You can modify `rbxl` file in current-day Studio as of July 2024.
 For compatibility with older clients, _RFD comes with its own [serialiser suite](./Source/assets/serialisers/)_.
 Objects transformed include: